John Paul Jr. (racing driver): Drug trafficking

 Paul was lured into the drug trade at the age of 15, just to be with his father.
 His first legal troubles were on January 10, 1979, when he and another accomplice were caught by customs agents loading equipment onto a pickup truck on the bank of a canal in the Louisiana bayous after dark.
-Following questioning, when one of them smelled cannabis on their clothing, his father was apprehended on his 42-foot boat named Lady Royale, where customs discovered residue of marijuana and $10,000 onboard.
+Following questioning, when one of them smelled cannabis on their clothing, his father was apprehended on his 42-foot boat named Lady Royale, where customs discovered residue of marijuana and $10,000 on board.
 A rented truck was discovered nearby, which contained 1,565 pounds (710 kg) of marijuana.
 In court, all three pleaded guilty to marijuana possession charges, where each was placed on three years' probation and fined $32,500.

 Paul's racing career was interrupted in May 1986, when he was sentenced to five years in prison for his involvement in a drug trafficking ring with his father and subsequent refusal to testify against him.
 He was sent to a minimum-security prison in Alabama.
 He served a total of 30 months, being released in October 1988.